 The park is packed with trails, one AT recommend is the Hazard Beach / Wineglass Bay, this iconic walk might take as long as 6 hours return.
 The national park supplies maps and walking booklets, contact the visitor reception on arrival or call in advance on [(08) 6256 7000].

 The park can be reached from Hobart, within three hours, head out along the Tasman Highway in a northbound direction, turning off at the (C302) junction.

-Two hours: Buzzing with sophisticated eateries, Tassie’s second largest city, LAUNCESTON, is worth a trip – the “garden city” has a smorgasbord of nibbles at every corner.
+Buzzing with sophisticated eateries, Tassie’s second largest city, is worth a trip – the “garden city” has a smorgasbord of nibbles at every corner.
 Local fisheries and farms are supported by the newly improved restaurateur industry, creating a homegrown heaven.
 Prepare for a burgeoning art scene, peak hour lasting no longer than eight minutes and Tamar Valley vintage reds.
 Who wouldn’t spend a day sampling bush pepper cheese, quince paste and fresh berries?

 To soak up the fine food fantasy – we recommend you find the perfect spot to eat at, drink at or be seen at.
 For a trusty Tasmanian advisory we suggest you browse through the eating out in Launceston recommendations.
 From the good old B.Y.O’s to the slinky sidewalk cafe, from deli nibbles to luscious luncheons – you’ll possibly linger longer in Launceston than imagined.